sequoiatree/teaching-cs/src/static/md/timeline.md

 * Sunday:
   * If there are announcements this week, copy and paste them into #general on Slack.
 * Wednesday:
+  * Advertise CS 370 tutoring sign-ups to priority students.
+* Thursday:
   * Advertise CS 370 tutoring sign-ups on Piazza for CS 61A, CS 61B, CS 61C, CS 70, and Data 8.
 * Saturday:
   * Build, freeze, and deploy the website.
-  * Make the #journal-5 channel on Slack.
+  * Make the #readings-5 channel on Slack.
   * Make the #memory channel on Slack.

 # Week 5